-The realization of our mission to be our customers' partner of choice is evident in the relationships we have with many of the world's airlines, aircraft operators, governments and original equipment manufacturers ("OEM"s).
-Our broad geographic coverage allows us to respond quickly and cost effectively to customer needs and new business opportunities while having a deep understanding and respect of the regulations and customs of the local market.
-We operate a fleet of over 245 full flight and full-mission simulators in more than 45 civil aviation, military and helicopter training locations worldwide to meet the wide range of operational requirements of our customers.
-Among our thousands of customers, we have long-term training services agreements and joint ventures with more than 20 major airlines and aircraft operators around the world and relationships with approximately 50 defence operators in approximately 35 countries.
+The realization of our mission to be our customers' partner of choice is evident in the relationships that we have with most of the world's airlines, aircraft operators, governments and original equipment manufacturers ("OEMs").
+Our broad geographic coverage allows us to respond quickly and cost effectively to customer needs and new business opportunities while having a deep understanding of the regulations and customs of the local market.
+We operate a fleet of over 259 full-flight and full-mission simulators in 67 civil aviation and military training locations worldwide to meet the wide range of operational requirements of our customers.
+Among our thousands of customers, we have long-term training services agreements and joint ventures with more than 30 major airlines and aircraft operators around the world and relationships with approximately 50 defence operators in approximately 35 countries.